Frequently Asked Questions

 Where is your office?

 I have offices in both Girdwood and at my home in Kennicott.
+See my "contact "page for address and map.
 I am also willing to do home visits anywhere in between those places as I travel regularly to visit my Girdwood clients.
 In this way, I can offer Rolfing SI and yoga to communities that may not have a practitioner of this type.
 Don't be afraid to ask me to come to you!

 How much does it cost?